A Warning About Breathable Crib Mattresses from Top Professionals

 An Example of a Breathable Crib Mattress Test

-Newton Baby® is a well-known breathable crib mattress brand.
-In 2015, Newton’s creator contracted a global testing laboratory to do suffocation testing on their breathable crib mattress.
-The Newton mattress, and two similarly designed mattresses, are tested.
-A known high risk-crib mattress allowing for airway obstruction is used as a comparator.
+One well-known breathable crib mattress brand that uses a plastic core to promote breathability, used suffocation testing to market their products.
+In 2015, the company contracted a global testing laboratory to do suffocation testing on their breathable crib mattress.
+Their crib mattress, with the wiry plastic core, and two crib mattresses similar to the Naturepedic breathable crib mattress are tested.
+A known high risk-crib mattress (with a loose vinyl cover) allowing for airway obstruction is used as a comparator.

 The Results of the Breathble Crib Mattress Test

-All three mattresses pass the suffocation testing – the Newton mattress and the two similarly designed mattresses.
+All three mattresses pass the suffocation testing – the plastic core mattress and the two mattresses with a similar design as the Naturepedic..
 The only mattress failing the test is the high hazard comparator.
 The comparator has a loose vinyl cover, blocking the mock infant’s airways.

 Why Claims Being Made by Breathble Crib Mattress Manufacturers are Alarming?